billkarsh/SpikeGLX/Markdown/page.md

 ### Installation and Setup

-To install SpikeGLX on a new system, just copy a virgin SpikeGLX folder to your C-drive and double click SpikeGLX.exe to begin.
+To install SpikeGLX on a new system, just unzip a SpikeGLX release folder to your C-drive and double click SpikeGLX.exe to begin.

+> Alternatively, run SpikeGLX_NISIM.exe if you don't need/want any NI-DAQ dependencies.

 > SpikeGLX is currently a 32-bit application.
 If you have any difficulty launching it in 64-bit Windows, try: